yulmaso/MaskedEt/README.md

 )
 ```

-With this settings user can type only symbols from "1234567890" on positions of mask with '0' and nothing else.
+With these settings user can type only symbols from "1234567890" on positions of mask with '0' and nothing else.
 Other mask symbols marked with ```MaskedEt.PATTERN_VALUE``` are service symbols that appear automatically when cursor reaches their mask position.

 To reset formatting algorythm call method ```resetFormatting```.